Leaders in Obesity Medicine

 Teia Brown, RMA

 Through the years, Teia has seen both men and women struggle with health problems exacerbated by obesity.
 After spending 30 years practicing as a Medical Assistant in the fields of both Urology and OB/GYN, she was drawn to the field of Obesity Medicine, hoping to work upstream in order to make a difference in people’s health.
 Teia is originally from Oklahoma and is a die-hard Sooners fan.
-In her free time, she likes to spend time with her husband, 2 grown children, her new granddaughter (ask to see a picture!) and her dogs.
+In her free time, she likes to spend time with her two grown children, her two grandbabies, and her dogs.